Dispersive estimates for discrete Klein-Gordon equations on one-dimensional lattice with quasi-periodic potentials

+The coefficient \(m^{-2}\) in front of the discrete Laplacian cannot be removed by a spatial dilation, since the underlying space is the fixed lattice \(\mathbb Z\), and a dilation of the lattice variable does not preserve either \(\mathbb Z\), the nearest-neighbor Laplacian, or the quasi-periodic sampling \(\theta+n\omega\).
+This is a genuine difference from the Euclidean continuum case.
+Consequently, the \(m=1\) estimate in~\cite{C26} does not imply the dispersive estimate for general $m^2>0$.

-\item[($\mathbf{R}_3$)] For discrete wave equation with quasi-periodic potentials (i.e., equation \eqref{eq:DKG} with $m=0$), our method does not work.
-In fact, there does not exist $\ell^1 \to \ell^{\infty}$ estimates for fundamental solution of the free wave equation.
+\item[($\mathbf{R}_4$)] For the free discrete wave equation with quasi-periodic potentials (i.e., equation \eqref{eq:DKG} with $m=0$), there do not exist $\ell^1 \to \ell^{\infty}$ estimates for the fundamental solution of the free wave equation.
+This phenomenon also holds on $\R^1$.
 We point out the following development regarding the dispersive estimate for the free discrete wave equation.
-This phenomenon also holds on $\R^1$.
 Schultz \cite{Sch98} proved dispersive estimates for the wave equation on lattice graphs $\mathbb{Z}^d$ for $d=2,3$, namely $\langle t\rangle^{-\frac{3}{4}}\ (d=2)$ and $\langle t\rangle^{-\frac{7}{6}}\ (d=3)$.
 Combining the singularity theory with results in uniform estimates of oscillatory integrals, Bi-Chen-Hua \cite{BCH1} extended this result to $d=4$: they proved that the optimal time decay rate is $|t|^{-\frac{3}{2}} \log |t|$.
 By tools from Newton polyhedra, Bi-Chen-Hua \cite{BCH2} further extended the result to $d=5$: the sharp decay rate of the fundamental solution of the wave equation on $\mathbb{Z}^5$ is $|t|^{-\frac{6}{11}}$. \end{itemize}

 A typical application for dispersive estimates is the derivation of Strichartz inequalities.
 For the inhomogeneous discrete Klein-Gordon equation,

 we have the following mixed space-time estimates via the standard Keel-Tao argument.
 For convenience, we say a pair of exponents $(q,r)$ with $ 2\le q,r\le\infty $ is called \emph{$\tau$--admissible} if $ \frac{2}{q} =\tau\Bigl(1-\frac{2}{r}\Bigr). $ Here $0<\tau<\tfrac13$ is fixed as in Theorem~\ref{thm:disper}.